lavanyayangala/lavanyayangala/README.md

 A small info regarding me

+Working on projects in the company internal.

+Before Joining company below are the projects worked on...

-1. In recent days as part of my learning journey i have done the static websites of different scenarios they can ba accessed through.
+1. In recent days as part of my learning journey i have done the static websites of different scenarios they can be accessed through.

   #### (https://github.com/lavanyayangala/ccbpcodeswebpartone)